superhotbacon/F24_Team5_DARPA_Triage_Drone/Reports/Conceputal Design Final/Conceptual Design.md

 ## High-Level Solution

 The solution to this problem requires an aviation drone as well as integrated sensors to record data.
 The drone will be manually flown to the victim and have the ability to hover 1 meter above the target.
-Attached to the drone will be a sensing system that can measure one's, heart rate and respiratory rate, and cognitiveness all without contacting the individual.
+Attached to the drone will be a sensing system that can measure one's: heart rate, respiratory rate, and cognitiveness all without contacting the individual.
 The data gathered by the sensors will then be sent to the computing system.
 The information will be processed and the person will be categorized by severity of injuries in accordance with the START method.

-In order to do this, the design will be split up into devices:
+The design will be split up into these devices:

-1).
-Power device <br />
+**1).
+Power device** <br />
         -A battery will be used to supply all necessary power to each device along with voltage regulators to adjust the voltage to the required amount for each sensing device.
 The battery will be the input to the voltage regulator circuit.
-The output of the regulator circuit will be wired to the heartrate/ respiratory rate doppler, the voice detection system, and the computing system.
+The output of the regulator circuit will be wired to the heart rate/ respiratory rate doppler, the voice detection system, and the computing system.

-2).
-Signal Processing <br />
+**2).
+Signal Processing** <br />
-        -This processing unit (Jettson Nano) will process the data recieved from the microphone as well as the data from the heartbeat and respiratory doppler.
-The information will then be compared to the START triage method and the results will be wirelessly tranmitted to the user interface.
+        -This processing unit (Jettson Nano) will process the data received from the microphone as well as the data from the heartbeat and respiratory doppler.
+The information will then be compared to the START triage method and the results will be wirelessly transmitted to the user interface.
 The processing unit will have serial or digital input lines coming from the doppler radar as well as an analog input line coming from the microphone.
 It will have a wireless radio frequency output going to the user control device.

-3).
-User Control <br />
+**3).
+User Control** <br />
-    -After the signlas are processed the information will be sent to a telecommunication device that will transmit the victims vitals as well as triage level back to the user.
+    -After the signals are processed the information will be sent to a telecommunication device that will transmit the victim's vitals as well as triage level back to the user.
 The information will be shown on an LCD display at the controller.
 This device will have one radio frequency signal input that comes from the signal processing device.

-4).
-Cognitive test devise <br />
+**4).
+Cognitive test device** <br />
     -The user will have a button to allow a procedure to occur using a speaker and a microphone.
-The speaker will send out a call a prompt and and the microphon will capture audio data and relay it back to the computing system.
+The speaker will send out a call prompt and the microphone will capture audio data and relay it back to the computing system.

-5).
-Heartbeat/Respiratory doppler <br />
+**5).
+Heartbeat/Respiratory doppler** <br />
     -The doppler radar is responsible for obtaining heartbeat and respiratory rate frequencies.
 The data acquired will also be sent to the computing system.